apereo/cas/docs/cas-server-documentation/logging/Logging-GoogleCloud.md

 <div class="alert alert-info">:information_source: <strong>Usage</strong><p>
-Due to the way logging is set up, the Google Cloud project ID and credentials defined in CAs properties are ignored.
-Instead, you should set the <code>GOOGLE_CLOUD_PROJECT</code> and <code>GOOGLE_APPLICATION_CREDENTIALS</code> environment variables to the project ID and credentials private key location, respectively.
-Alterntively, the Google Cloud project ID can also be set directly in the logging configuration.</p></div>
+Due to the way logging is set up, the Google Cloud project ID and credentials defined in CAS properties are ignored.
+Instead, you should set the <code>GOOGLE_CLOUD_PROJECT</code> and <code>GOOGLE_APPLICATION_CREDENTIALS</code> environment variables to the project ID and credentials private key location, where necessary.
+Alternatively, the Google Cloud project ID can also be set directly in the logging configuration.</p></div>

 This is an example of the logging configuration: